SeeClickFix/legal.seeclickfix.com/content/terms-and-conditions.md

 ANY WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE OR NONINFRINGEMENT) TO CLIENT, OR TO ANY OTHER PERSON, WITH RESPECT TO THE SERVICES, SEECLICKFIX MATERIALS, OR ANY OTHER SERVICES OR MATERIALS PROVIDED HEREUNDER.
-(I) NEITHER SEECLICKFIX NOR THE CITY SHALL HAVE ANY LIABILITY TO THE OTHER PARTY FOR ANY INDIRECT, SPECIAL, OR CONSEQUENTIAL DAMAGES, UNDER ANY THEORY OF LIABILITY (WHETHER LEGAL OR EQUITABLE), AND (II) IN NO EVENT SHALL THE AGGREGATE LIABILITY OF EITHER PARTY TO THE OTHER PARTY UNDER THESE TERMS AND CONDITIONS EXCEED THE TOTAL AMOUNT OF FEES RECEIVED BY SEECLICKFIX FROM THE CITY FOR THE THREE (3) MONTHS IMMEDIATELY PRECEDING THE EVENT GIVING RISE TO SUCH LIABILITY OR $5,000 WHICHEVER IS LESS.
+(I) NEITHER SEECLICKFIX NOR THE CUSTOMER SHALL HAVE ANY LIABILITY TO THE OTHER PARTY FOR ANY INDIRECT, SPECIAL, OR CONSEQUENTIAL DAMAGES, UNDER ANY THEORY OF LIABILITY (WHETHER LEGAL OR EQUITABLE), AND (II) IN NO EVENT SHALL THE AGGREGATE LIABILITY OF EITHER PARTY TO THE OTHER PARTY UNDER THESE TERMS AND CONDITIONS EXCEED THE TOTAL AMOUNT OF FEES RECEIVED BY SEECLICKFIX FROM THE CUSTOMER FOR THE THREE (3) MONTHS IMMEDIATELY PRECEDING THE EVENT GIVING RISE TO SUCH LIABILITY OR $5,000 WHICHEVER IS LESS.